SalesforceCloudServices/Trailhead-Badge-and-Mix-Assignments-LWC/README.md

 ## Component Breakdown
-Both the assignment and recommendation component leverage the private components
+The assignment, recommendation and report component all leverage the private components

 ![Screenshot of Home Page Component](docs/images/LWC_Breakdown2.png)